 Curious what “the internets” had to say about the subject, I found numerous Google results on the subject.
 Jon Lund, a interactive media blogger wrote a post in Spring 2009, examining this specific topic.
 He does a great job summing up some of the popular sentiments out there in the blogging community.
 The jig is up.
 There is no mistaking that the blogging world has been much less verbose.

-I know there are cane wielding, elderly folk that will wag their fingers and shake their heads, bewailing the “long-lost art of letter writing.”
+I know there are cane wielding, elderly folk with self managed home care service that will wag their fingers and shake their heads, bewailing the “long-lost art of letter writing.”
 “In my day, you put a stamp on your well-thought out letter, carefully handwritten on scented stationary, and THEN, you mailed letters.
 Phooey on e-mail.”
 In this digital age, those letters on paper risk the yellowing, degradation of age, (to say nothing of the deforestation of our rain forests and trees that have wasted our precious resources), stamps are expensive, mail is slow, our memories are preserved much longer and conversation much more instantaneous, through digital media, such as e-mail, texts, tweets, video messages, phone calls, and instant messages.
 A heartfelt letter holds as much meaning as a honest and wholehearted outpouring in e-mail.
 Some elements in our electronic culture take very little from our traditions.
 Some deplete more than others.
 Social Networking certainly has taken as much as it has given.
 I am sure the advent of television left some radio listeners nostalgic.
 Technology often begets new burdens, responsibilities, and regrets.
 Sometimes, technology changes our culture in big, meaningful ways.

 The past month, I have scaled back my time on those blog killing, social-networking sites and have successfully blogged for 26 straight days.
 It is a huge accomplishment for me, since the social network invasion!
 I have enjoyed getting back to the blog and spent far less time tweeting messages such as, “MAN, I need coffee.”
 Yet, mostly, I have heard crickets chirping out there.
 It is awfully quiet in the bloggy blog world.
 I know, however, I need not look very far.
 The chatter of Twitter and Facebook is palpable, almost audible.